 Plus, the additional heft of deeper rims might outweigh aerodynamic benefits.
 Experts also say that climbs with gradients steeper than 4.5 percent favor lighter equipment versus aerodynamic gains achieved with deep rims.

 Deep rims also get buffeted around in windy conditions.
-If you're not a confident bike-handler, the squirrely feeling of an 80mm aero rim might negate any potential advantages.
+If you're a lighter rider or not a confident bike-handler, the squirrely feeling of an 80mm aero rim might negate any potential advantages.

 Choosing rim depth is often a balancing act between aerodynamics and weight.
 Riders who ride steep and slow climbs will appreciate lighter wheels.
 But at a certain speed, and as climbs become more gradual and faster, aerodynamics will begin to play a larger role.
 As a general rule, the faster you’re going to ride, the deeper you want your rims.